 The expansion rate is based on the company’s earnings and cash flow.
 The company plans to invest in the next five years from $19.6 billion in spending and increase its base rate (CAGR of 6%) to $40.3 billion.
-In addition to the increase in cash flow, management also plans to increase the dividend by 6%.
+In addition to increasing cash flow, management also plans to increase the dividend by 6%.

 Canadian stocks, which are listed on the TSX, have lagged the overall market in recent years.
-The TSX does not offer many defensive options for the consumer sector, although the sector accounts for about 35% of the Canadian market.
-Today is a good opportunity to add undervalued defensive consumer stocks like Andrew Peller, Alimentation Couche-Tard, and so on.
+The TSX does not offer many defensive options for the consumer sector, although the industry accounts for about 35% of the Canadian market.
+Today is an excellent opportunity to add undervalued defensive consumer stocks like Andrew Peller, Alimentation Couche-Tard, and so on.

 The volatility of defensive stocks is determined by their beta coefficient, which remains relatively low.
 This ability to generate stable returns means that defensive stocks do not experience dramatic leaps in returns when the stock market recovers.
 The lack of volatility in defensive stocks can be attributed to a constant demand for their products.